inimino/cmpr/README.md

 To get the LLM involved, when you're on a block you hit "r" and this puts a prompt into the clipboard for you.
 Then you switch over to your ChatGPT window and hit "Ctrl-V" or whatever it is on your platform to paste.
 ChatGPT writes the code, and you copy it directly into the block or you can fix it up if you want.
-Mneumonic: "r" means "rewrite", where the LLM is rewriting the code, based on the comment, which is the human's work.
+Mnemonic: "r" means "rewrite", where the LLM is rewriting the code, based on the comment, which is the human's work.

-You can currently also hit "q" to quit, and more features are coming soon.
+You can currently also hit "q" to quit, "?" for short help, "b" to build, and more features are coming soon.

 ## Quick start: